nordcloud/eslint-config-pat/README.md

 ### 2. Choose one profile

-The ruleset currently supports three different "profile" strings, which select lint rules applicable for your project:
+The ruleset currently supports two different "profile" strings, which select lint rules applicable for your project:

 - `@nordcloud/eslint-config-pat/profile/node` - This profile enables lint rules intended for a general Node.js project,